Smooth norms in dense subspaces of Banach spaces

 \section{Analytic norms}

-In this section we show that some dense subspaces of some Banach spaces admit an analytic renorming in such a way that the new norm can be chosen to approximate the original norm of the space.
+In this section we show that some dense subspaces of some Banach spaces admit an analytic renorming that approximates the original norm of the space.
 As a consequence, we prove Theorem A.

+In our first result, we are dealing with the normed space $\ell_\infty^F$, which consists of all finitely-valued sequences in $\ell_{\infty}$.
+Note that it is a dense linear subspace of $\ell_{\infty}$.

 \begin{theorem} The space $\ell_{\infty}^F$ admits an analytic norm that approximates $\n_{\infty}$. \end{theorem}